-Case # 69937 Life Insurance Council

 ALBERTA INSURANCE COUNCIL (the "AIC")

 In the Matter of the Insurance Act, R.S.A.
 2000 Chapter I-3 (the "Act")

 And

-In the Matter of Alexander Wilson (the "Agent")
+In the Matter of Cris Flores (the "Agent")

-DECISION

-OF

-The Life Insurance Council
+DECISION OF The Life Insurance Council (the "Council")

-(the "Council")

 This case involved an alleged violation of s.
 481(2) of the Act.
 Specifically, that the Agent failed or refused to provide information requested by the Minister, through the AIC, by way of a formal demand for information (the "Demand").
 In so doing, it is alleged that the Agent subsequently violated s.
 480(1)(b) of the Act.

 Facts and Evidence

 This matter proceeded by way of a written Report to Council dated April 21, 2020 (the "Report").
-The Report was forwarded to the Agent for review and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
-The Agent provided an addendum response which was considered by the Council.
+The Report was forwarded to the Agent for review, and to allow the Agent to provide the Council with any further evidence or submissions by way of Addendum.
+The Agent provided an addendum response which was considered by the Council along with a copy of the Agent's licensing profile as at June 24, 2020.

 The AIC conducted an audit in March 2020, which sought to verify that the CE credits claimed on licensees' 2019 renewal applications were correct.
 The auditees were selected at random and asked to provide proof of continuing education ("CE") credits, in accordance with the requirements of s.
-30 and 31 of the Insurance Agents and Adjusters Regulation, AR 122/01 (the "Regulation").
+31 of the Insurance Agents and Adjusters Regulation, AR 122/01 (the "Regulation").
 The Agent was selected as an auditee and, in this instance, was asked to provide records relating to the 2019 licensed period.

-The Agent is the former holder of both life and accident & sickness ("A&S") certificates of authority.
-The Agent concurrently held both certificates intermittently between the period of August 5, 2015, to April 3, 2020. the Agent's certificates of authority were suspended due to his failure to produce continuing education records in accordance with ss.
+The Agent concurrently held both life and Accident and Sickness ("A&S") insurance agent certificates of authority between the period of November 8, 2017 to April 3, 2020, when the Agent's certificates of authority were suspended due to his failure to produce continuing education records in accordance with ss.
 31(3) of the Insurance Agents and Adjusters Regulation.

 Section 31 provides:

 (3) If the individual does not provide the records within 30 days after receiving a request from the Minister, the certificate of authority is suspended until the demand is complied with.

-On March 2, 2020 the AIC emailed the Demand to the Agent requiring him to provide proof of CE credits on or before April 2, 2020.
-The AIC spoke with the Agent on March 27, 2020 stressing the statutory requirement to provide the information requested in the Demand.
-The Agent advised the AIC that he would provide the information as requested within the Demand by the deadline.
-On April 2, 2020, the Agent responded by providing copies of various CE certificates.
+On March 2, 2020, the AIC emailed the Demand to the Agent which provided a deadline of 30 days to respond and produce the required CE certificates.
+The deadline provided was April 2, 2020.
+On March 27, 2020, the AIC attempted to contact the Agent by way of telephone however, the Agent did not respond to the call and there was not ability to record a voicemail message.
+Subsequently, an email was sent reminding the Agent to respond by the deadline provided.
+A further reminder email was sent on April 1, 2020.

+On April 2, 2020, the Agent responded by providing partial CE certificates.
 However, the Agent did not provide all of the required information as set out within the Demand by the Deadline provided and the Agent's certificates were suspended in accordance with s.
 31(3) of the Insurance Agents and Adjusters Regulation.

-Within the Report is a letter dated May 4, 2020 from the Agent, acknowledging that he did not comply with the Demand and providing an explanation as to why he was not able to comply with the Demand.
-The Agent provided; I still to this date have not been able to find the copy's of the certificates that I printed at the time of completing the said courses.
-Our office here in Lethbridge has been closed due to the COVID-19 pandemic and is now currently packed up and in storage as we are in the process of moving to a new location.
-This made it difficult for me to search through my files there in a timely manner.
-I have since had opportunity to look through my files there and was still unable to locate the necessary documentation.
-As such, the Agent did not produce the records requested within the Demand.
+After receiving the Report to Council which detailed the above, the Agent provided all of the records requested under s.
+31 of the Insurance Agents and Adjusters Regulation.
+The licensing profile of the Agent as at June 24, 2020 confirms an entry from the investigator to the Director of Licensing advising that the Agent had as of May 5, 2020 passed the CE audit.
+The Agent did respond, but it was outside of the period set out by the Demand.

+Discussion